-The Council's maximum exposure to credit risk in relation to its investments of £22.016M cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The Council's maximum exposure to credit risk in relation to its investments of £39.216M cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare, but not impossible, for such entities to be unable to meet their commitments.
-A risk of non-recovery applies to all of the Council's deposits, but for the £22.016M, there was no evidence at 31 March 2014 that this was likely to materialise.
-Only £690K of this amount relates to Icelandic deposits, £615K of which was paid in Icelandic Krona and is currently held within an Icelandic holding account.
+A risk of non-recovery applies to all of the Council's deposits, but for the £39.216M, there was no evidence at 31 March 2016 that this was likely to materialise.